viktorkuznietsov1986/self_driving_cars_udacity/CarND-TrafficSigns/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

-Here's how the image looks like:
+Here's how the small subset of test dataset looks like:

 ![alt_text][image1]